hapax/hapax.github.io/assets/chuzenji.md

 enormous shed and an empty weedlot.
 I leave the convenience store, now armed with an array of pretzels, and cut up a concrete ramp to the backstreet.
-The weedlot really is a little forest in poetic apposition to the guesthouse, and I clamber over a fence and down a stone wall to take in its petrichor and glistening tussock before checking in.
+The weeds form a little forest in poetic apposition to the guesthouse, and I clamber over a fence and down a stone wall to take in its petrichor and glistening tussock before checking in.